-- The ChooseHealthy® program is provided by ChooseHealthy, Inc., a subsidiary of American Specialty Health Incorporated (ASH).
-ChooseHealthy is a federally registered trademark of ASH and used with permission here in. - Discounts do not apply to visits/claims submitted to your health insurance plan.
+Through the ChooseHealthy® program, which is provided by ChooseHealthy, Inc., a subsidiary of American Specialty Health Incorporated (ASH).
+ChooseHealthy is a federally registered trademark of ASH and used with permission here in.

+Discounts do not apply to visits/claims submitted to your health insurance plan.